Reachability and liveness in parametric timed automata: Liveness properties

 Let us reuse the encoding of the 2-counter machine used in the proof of \cref{theorem:bip-EFu}, with the following modifications.
 First, let us remove parameter~$b$ (and the transition from the initial state to~$\locinit$ ensuring that $b \in [0, 1)$.
 Second, let us remove the guard from $l_{i2}$ to \locerror{}, \ie{} this transition can be taken any time.

 We now prove that the counters of the machine grow unbounded along its execution iff all valuations of~$a$ eventually reach~\locerror{}.

 First remark that for $a = 0$, any run eventually leads to \locerror{} (possibly through \lochalt{}), hence the property EG$(\Loc \setminus \{ \locerror{} \})$ does not hold.\ea{ah ben non ça c'est tout faux :=(} When $a > 0$, we have two cases: \begin{itemize} \item either the counters grow unbounded (say $C_1$ does), then whatever the value of $a>0$, at some point we have $ac_1 > 1$.
-More specifically, there is an incrementation of $C_1$ such that $ac_1 \leq 1$ and $a(c_1 + 1) > 1$.
+More specifically, there is an increment of $C_1$ such that $ac_1 \leq 1$ and $a(c_1 + 1) > 1$.
 Then, when executing the corresponding increment gadget, \locerror{} can be reached from $l_{i2}$.
 Hence, the property EG$(\Loc \setminus \{ \locerror{} \})$ does not hold for any parameter valuation; \item or the counters remain bounded.
 Let $c$ be the maximal value of the counters.
 If $ca\leq 1$, then the transition to \locerror{} is never possible.
 Since the set of values of $a$ such that $a>0$ and $ca\leq 1$ is never empty, the set of valuations for which the automaton satisfies the property EG$(\Loc \setminus \{ \locerror{} \})$ is not empty. \end{itemize}

 Now, it remains to show that the constructed PTA is an IP-PTA; we reuse the reasoning from \cref{theorem:bip-EFu}.
-With the exception of $\locerror$, the result is clear: $a=0$ belongs to every reachable symbolic state, hence each symbolic state contains an integer parameter valuation, and hence from \crefLemma{lemma:Didier}, all symbolic states (except $\locerror$) contain at least one integer point.
+With the exception of $\locerror$, the result is clear: $a=0$ belongs to every reachable symbolic state, hence each symbolic state contains an integer parameter valuation, and hence from Lemma~\ref{lemma:Didier}, all symbolic states (except $\locerror$) contain at least one integer point.
 Now, concerning $\locerror$, despite the strict inequality ($x > 1$) entering the location, the fact that there is no invariant together with the fact that $a=0$ is an integer valuation gives that there exists at least one integer point.
-Hence this PTA is a (bounded) IP-PTA. \end{preuve} \begin{corollary} The AF-universality problem is undecidable for IP-PTAs, for bounded PTAs and for PTAs. \end{corollary} \begin{preuve} From \cref{theorem:bIPPTA-EG-undecidable} and the fact that a bounded IP-PTA is also a bounded PTA, and a PTA. \end{preuve}
+Hence this PTA is a (bounded) IP-PTA. \end{proof} \begin{cor} The AF-universality problem is undecidable for IP-PTAs, for bounded PTAs and for PTAs. \end{cor} \begin{proof} From \cref{theorem:bIPPTA-EG-undecidable} and the fact that a bounded IP-PTA is also a bounded PTA, and a PTA. \end{proof}

 \ea{TODO one day: trouver le bug dans la preuve de décidabilité de EG-emptiness pour IP-PTA (et un contre-exemple) ; cf.\ \LaTeX{} code}\dl{Certes}

 }

 Finally, using a single parameter $a$ instead of both $a^-$ and $a^+$ in the above proof, we obtain a PTA (not L/U) with two parameters.
 Hence: